-The actual walking time is from 3 – 6 hours depending on long you wish to walk.
+The actual walking time is from 3 – 6 hours depending on how long you wish to walk for.

-Your Simply Wild guide will collect you from your Lodge or hotel at a time to suit you, and return you later in the day.
-Travel time to the Mt Arthur carpark where the walk begins, is around 50 minutes from the Nelson City or Marahau areas, 25 minutes from Ngatimoti area.
+Your Simply Wild Guide will collect you from your Lodge or hotel at a time to suit you, and return you later in the day.
+Travel time to the Mt Arthur carpark where the walk begins is around 50 minutes from the Nelson City or Marahau areas, and 25 minutes from Ngatimoti area.

 We have day packs and walking poles available if you require them.

-We have spare clothing such as fleece pullovers, wind and rain proof jackets available.
+We also have spare clothing such as fleece pullovers, wind and rain proof jackets available.

 We do not have footwear.

 The track is around 1 – 2 metres wide and well surfaced with two steady climbs interspersed with a level ridge section.
 It is suitable for a wide range of people who walk regularly.
-For those who wish to extend themselves a little more, the trail continues as a narrow path to the summit.
+For those who wish to extend themselves, the trail continues as a narrow path to the summit.